Skip to main content Skip to footer

 Garbage Bins and Mailboxes

-The Township will not be responsible for damage to bins that are blocking safe snow removal efforts, or are not visible to the operator.
+Please note that the Township is not responsible for damage to bins or mailboxes that block safe snow removal or are not visible to operators.

 Significant Weather Event